 Improve Mental Health

-Spending time outside has been shown to reduce levels of anxiety, spending time in the sunshine, and the fresh air also is known to improve mood and reduce stress levels.
-Take the time to self reflect, maybe encourage your children to do some calm activities before eating, for example reading or playing calmly with a favourite toy.
+Spending time outside has been shown to reduce anxiety levels; spending time in the sunshine and the fresh air is known to improve mood and reduce stress levels.
+Take the time to self reflect, and maybe encourage your children to do some calm activities before eating, for example, reading or playing calmly with a favourite toy.

 Let’s consider the health benefits of spending time outside, from breathing in fresh air to the vitamin D gained from spending time in the sun, which helps to build strong bones and teeth.
 There is also the active side; we always had a football or cricket set in the back of our car growing up, so any picnic usually involved a little runaround.
 As we know, most kids don’t like sitting down for too long.
 The food you consume can also be healthier compared to restaurant and cafe options.
 Don’t forget the suntan lotion!

-I love a good picnic, my husband finds them stressful (joys of a disabled child) but I grew up having picnics on the beach, in a park or having a car picnic.
-We are a family that enjoys eating out, my husband more so but this can be an expensive option so raiding your cupboards, your fridge and grabbing the icebox can make a refreshing change to spending £40 – £50 in a restaurant.
+I love a good picnic; my husband finds them stressful (joys of a disabled child), but I grew up having picnics on the beach, in a park, or a car picnic.
+We are a family that enjoys eating out, my husband more so, but this can be an expensive option, so raiding your cupboards, your fridge and grabbing the icebox can make a refreshing change to spending £40 – £50 in a restaurant.
 They can also be a healthy option compared to hitting the fish and chips shop.

-Picnics usually come with a view – beach, park, castle, lake or some other outdoor event like a festival or concert.
+Picnics usually come with a view – beach, park, castle, lake, or another outdoor event like a festival or concert.
 It doesn’t even have to be entertainment with added costs; perhaps you could spend five minutes reading, playing with some favourite toys.
 When my little girl was a baby we bought her a small boat for the sea, she didn’t like the sea so we filled the boat with water and she spent hours sitting in it playing on the beach.

 10 Essentials for a Family Picnic